-The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2020 UT3 Autism Intervention Research Network on Behavioral Health (AIR-B) Program.
+The Health Resources and Services Administration (HRSA) is accepting applications for the fiscal year (FY) 2020 UT2 Autism Intervention Research Network on Physical Health (AIR-P) Program.
 The purpose of this program is to establish and maintain an interdisciplinary, multicenter research forum for scientific collaboration and infrastructure building.
-This Research Network will provide national leadership in research to advance the evidence base on effective interventions for children and adolescents with autism spectrum disorder and other developmental disabilities (ASD/DD) as they transition to adulthood across the lifespan, with a focus on addressing behavioral health and well-being.
+This Research Network will provide national leadership in research to advance the evidence base on effective interventions for children and adolescents with autism spectrum disorder and other developmental disabilities (ASD/DD) as they transition to adulthood across the lifespan, with a focus on addressing physical health and well-being.

-Funding Opportunity Title: UT3 Autism Intervention Research

-Network on Behavioral Health (AIR-B)

-Funding Opportunity Number: HRSA-20-055

-Due Date for Applications: April 13, 2020

-Anticipated Total Annual Available FY 2020 Funding: \$2,000,000

-Estimated Number and Type of Award(s): Up to one cooperative agreement

-Estimated Award Amount: Up to \$2,000,000 total cost

-per year dependent on the availability of

-appropriated funds

-Cost Sharing/Match Required: No

-Period of Performance: September 1, 2020 through

-August 31, 2025

-(5 years)

-Eligible Applicants: Eligible applicants include any domestic public or private entity, including research centers or networks.
-Domestic faithbased and community-based organizations, tribes, and tribal organizations are eligible to apply.
+Funding Opportunity Title: UT2 Autism Intervention Research Network on Physical Health (AIR-P) Funding Opportunity Number: HRSA-20-054 Due Date for Applications: April 13, 2020 Anticipated Total Annual Available \$3,000,000 FY 2020 Funding: Lin to one cooperative agreement Estimated Number and Type of Award(s): Up to one cooperative agreement Estimated Award Amount: Up to \$3,000,000 total cost per year dependent on the availability of appropriated funds Cost Sharing/Match Required: No Period of Performance: September 1, 2020 through August 31, 2025 (5 years) Eligible Applicants: Eligible applicants include any domestic public or private entity, including research centers or networks.
+Domestic faith-based and community-based organizations, tribes, and tribal organizations are eligible to apply.
 See Section III.1 of this notice of funding opportunity (NOFO) for complete eligibility information.